rosafilgueira/Spark_EDDIE_TextMining/README.md

                 qsub sparkcluster.job

-Once this PBS been accepted and you have the resoureces available, you can launch Spark applications/queries to the Spark cluster.
+Once this PBS has been accepted and you have the resoureces available, you can launch Spark applications/queries to the Spark cluster.
 And you can do this either with  another PBS-job (e.g. *spark-driver-textmining.job*, *spark-driver-Pi.job*) ; or with an interactive session ( e.g. *spark-interactive-textmining.sh*, *spark-interactive-Pi.sh*)

 ## Generic comments for both options